 We try to send books to appropriately qualified, disinterested reviewers who we feel will engage with the work open-mindedly, enthusiastically and critically.

 Each review should situate the new publication within its appropriate context, which might be television studies as a whole, or a sub-field, and offer an appreciation of its contribution to that context.
-Where appropriate, do make references to what has come before; this helps our readers to situate the book in its field.
+Where appropriate, do make references to what has come before since this helps our readers to situate the book in its field; but don’t make too many references since can take up words which might be better used on the book itself.
 If a book is genuinely innovative or idiosyncratic, do note this.

 It is crucial, however, that your review is written in clear and direct English, avoiding jargon, eccentric phrasing and unnecessary verbosity.
 Your aim is to communicate clearly with our readers.

-Personal voices aside, CST is looking for reviews of books, not opinion pieces.
+CST is looking for reviews of books, not opinion pieces.
 The review is about the book under scrutiny and not the reviewer.
-If you suspect that, were a reader were to read your review, he or she would end up knowing more about your point of view than the book’s argument, then you should rewrite.
+If a reader of your review were to end up knowing more about your point of view than the book’s argument, then you should rewrite.